Jordan Grant (rugby league): Early career

 In 2018, Grant moved to Queensland, playing for the Mackay Cutters in the Queensland Cup, living with teammates Nicho Hynes and Aaron Booth.
 After a year in Mackay, Grant transferred to the Redcliffe Dolphins in 2019.

 Melbourne Storm

 Grant signed with the Brisbane Tigers in the Queensland Cup ahead of the 2021 season.

 In round 18 of the 2021 NRL season, Grant made his debut for the Melbourne club against the Newcastle Knights where they won 48–4.

 Limited to just three NRL appearances for Melbourne in 2022, Grant played 12 of a possible 19 matches for the Brisbane Tigers, winning the club's best and fairest award.
+In 2023 Grant started at prop in the Tigers 22-18 grand final victory over the Burleigh Bears.